-Daniel Prince is a Partner and Vice Chair of the Los Angeles Litigation Department; he also serves as Hiring Partner for the office.
-Mr. Prince focuses his practice on corporate and government investigations, white collar defense, and complex commercial disputes.
+Daniel Prince is a Partner and Vice Chair of the Los Angeles Litigation Department.
+He also serves as Hiring Partner for the office.
+Mr. Prince focuses his practice on complex commercial cases, cross-border disputes, corporate and government investigations, and class actions.

 A thought leader and former collegiate debater, Mr. Prince is a skilled advocate who develops innovative strategies for handling high-stakes engagements.
 This includes driving the use of eDiscovery and data science technology to generate cost-effective solutions for clients.